Who Wants to Be a Millionaire (American game show): 10th Anniversary Celebration

 The finale of the tenth anniversary special, which aired on August 23, 2009, featured Ken Basin, an entertainment lawyer from Los Angeles, California, who went on to become the first contestant to play a $1,000,000 question in the "clock format".
 With a time of 4:39 (45 seconds + 3:54 banked time), Basin was given a question involving President Lyndon Baines Johnson's fondness for Fresca.
 Using his one remaining lifeline, Basin asked the audience, which supported his own hunch of Yoo-hoo rather than the correct answer.
-He decided to stick with the audience's response, answer the question and lost $475,000, becoming the first contestant in the US version to answer a $1,000,000 question incorrectly, meaning that he leaves with $25,000.
-Coincidentally, Basin's appearance on the show also marked the last time the Fastest Finger round was used on the US version of Millionaire (as of 2025).
+He decided to stick with the audience's response, answer the question and lost $475,000 of his $500,000 that he got and leaving with $25,000, becoming the first contestant in the US version to answer a $1,000,000 question incorrectly, meaning that he leaves with $25,000.
+Basin's appearance on the show also marked the last time the Fastest Finger round was used on the US version of Millionaire (as of 2026).

-After Basin finished his run, Vieira, the secret guest celebrity, appeared on-camera and announced that the nine remaining Fastest Finger First contestants would play with her on the first week of the syndicated version's eighth season, giving them a chance to qualify for one of the ten spots in the "Million Dollar Tournament of Ten" (see below).
-In a surprise twist, she then revealed that Philbin would be the one answering that episode's celebrity question.
-Philbin won $50,000 for his charity, Cardinal Hayes High School, after getting his question right.
+After Basin finished his run, Vieira, the secret guest celebrity, appeared on-camera and announced that the nine remaining Fastest Finger contestants would play with her on the first week of the syndicated version's eighth season, giving them a chance to qualify for one of the ten spots in the "Million Dollar Tournament of Ten" (see below).
+In a surprise twist, she then revealed that Philbin would be the one answering that episode's celebrity question, marking Philbin's only appearance on the show as a contestant.
+Philbin received a question about previous million dollar answers, and won $50,000 for his charity, Cardinal Hayes High School, after answering correctly.